1234-Ariel-code/akemogne.github.io/index.md

 ### Awards

 1- Selected for the Student Research Presentation Awards, Statistical Society of Canada (SSC) Annual Meeting, 2026
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognized for the presentation of my work on: *“Genomic Variational Autoencoder enables stable representation learning in high-dimensional genomic data with moderate sample sizes”*.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recognized for the presentation of my work on: *“gVAE: Stable and interpretable representation learning for high-dimensional genomic cohorts with moderate sample sizes”*.

 2- 2023 Alberta Innovates Graduates Scholarship, 2023-2026